 - Heel Realisation: Ilya's is a slow-burning one, but it's coming.

-- In Spite of a Nail: The narrative uses "Heaven's Feel" as a base for the most part - most likely due to Sakura and Ilya's greater prominence in that timeline - so despite many differences and some expanded character roles compared to HF, the storyline plays out like HF with a Spanner in the Works (though some elements are just FSN routes in general): Shirou has some measure of attraction for Sakura; Zouken Matou decides to participate in the 5th War which leads to True Assassin consuming Fake Assassin; Lancer still has a string of really bad luck though after his death, he becomes much more competent as Alter-Lancer; Berserker is still The Dreaded and a Game Breaker in the early stages of the story and he dies an antagonist, to show how dangerous the real villains are and because he's too powerful, as well as being under the control of the Dark Grail (in a manner of speaking).
+- In Spite of a Nail: The narrative uses "Heaven's Feel" as a base for the most part - most likely due to Sakura and Ilya's greater prominence in that timeline - so despite many differences and some expanded character roles compared to HF, the storyline plays out like HF with a Spanner in the Works (though some elements are just FSN routes in general): Shirou has some measure of attraction for Sakura; Zouken Matou decides to participate in the 5th War which leads to True Assassin consuming Fake Assassin; Lancer still has a string of really bad luck, though after his death he becomes much more competent and independent as Lancer Alter; Berserker is still The Dreaded and a Game Breaker in the early stages of the story and he dies an antagonist, to show how dangerous the real villains are and because he's too powerful, as well as being under the control of the Dark Grail (in a manner of speaking).
 Pheeeeewww...

 - Knight of Cerebus: Caster Alter.